quickapps/docs/eng/developers/blocks.md

 ###### Since 1.1

-Since 1.1 you MUST simply create a View element containing all the form inputs, now there is **no hook callback**, the name of this element must formatted as follow:
+Since 1.1 you may simply create a View element containing all the form inputs, in this way there is **no need to define a hook callback**, the name of this element must formatted as follow:

 > delta + "_block_settings"

-In our example, the following view element MUST be created instead the hook method:
+In our example, if the following view element exists it will be used instead of the hook callback:

 > /User/View/Elements/whos_online_block_settings.ctp

-And its content is exactly the same as before.
+And its content should be exactly the same as before.